creep1g/pixysort/README.md

 # pixysort
 ## Info
 PixySort is a Qt5 application that currently is only built for Windows.
-PixySort was built as a part of a C++ course in Reykjavík University.

 ## Installation
 using git